IT full form is Information Technology.

-Information technology includes every aspect of the architecture, software, hardware, and networking of computers within a company.
+Information technology consists of the architecture, software, hardware, and networking of computers.

 It’s time for the first step!

 Technology has become an integral part of every business today and the IT department is responsible for setting up computers, software, and networks; maintaining them; updating them; and more.

 Without IT professionals, companies would be at a complete loss if any part of their networks stopped working.

 IT department professionals are responsible for three primary areas: IT governance, hardware, and infrastructure and operations:

 IT governance is made up of the procedures and policies that a company uses to make sure that its IT is run effectively and efficiently.

 This includes plans to determine who can access different aspects of the company’s system, who makes decisions, and that everything they do promotes the company’s overall goals.

 IT professionals are responsible for setting up, maintaining, and troubleshooting all of the hardware within a company.

 They work with all of the electronic equipment within an organization, including computers, wireless networking equipment, wired networking equipment, servers, and more.